 The boarders have so much fun playing together – Capture the Flag, Robot Wars, crafts, water fights, tech Lego, swimming, board games and ‘you choose’ suite of activities to allow the boarders freedom of choice.
 A few times a year we hold special Friday night boarding parties which are always very popular.

-If you are interested in finding out more about boarding in Kites, we hope our Parents’ Boarding Guide will answer many of your questions, but please do not hesitate to contact us if you would like to discuss boarding in more detail and arrange a tour of the Kites House.
+If you are interested in finding out more about boarding in Kites, we hope our Parents’ Boarding Guide below will answer many of your questions, but please do not hesitate to contact us if you would like to discuss boarding in more detail and arrange a tour of the Kites House.

 We look forward to welcoming you and your family to Kites.